United States Anti-Doping Agency: History

 In October 1999, the USOC launched USADA and operations began on October 1, 2000.
 In 2003, one of USADA's first major undertakings was the revision of the then-current United States anti-doping policies in order to bring them into compliance with the newly adopted World Anti-Doping Code.
 One of the major adjustments made to the Code by USADA included reducing the standard of proof required in doping-related adjudication.
 Before modifications, the standard of proof was equal to that required in a United States court of law.
 After modification, USADA reduced the standard required to establish a doping violation to "comfortable satisfaction of a hearing body".

+Notably, USADA were contracted by the UFC to act as an anti-doping authority within the organization, with the partnership beginning in 2015.
+However, during a publicized dispute over the eligibility of Conor McGregor to rejoin the UFC's roster following a period of absence from USADA's athlete testing pool, USADA announced that they would not renew their contract with the UFC.
+The deal between USADA and the UFC is set to expire in 2024, after which the UFC's roster will no longer be subject to USADA testing.

-Currently, USADA's status and independence from the USOC contrasts the norm in sport in the United States, as most professional sport organizations (MLB, NFL, NBA, NHL) manage the anti-doping functions of their own sports.
-As a result of USADA's ongoing multi-year contracts with the USOC and the sport national governing bodies (USA Track & Field, USA Cycling, USA Swimming, US Soccer, etc.), the agency is responsible for managing anti-doping programs, including testing and results in management, for each sport's athletes and events throughout the year.
+Currently, USADA's status and independence from the USOPC contrasts the norm in sport in the United States, as most professional sport organizations (MLB, NFL, NBA, NHL) manage the anti-doping functions of their own sports.
+As a result of USADA's ongoing multi-year contracts with the USOPC and the sport national governing bodies (USA Track & Field, USA Cycling, USA Swimming, US Soccer, etc.), the agency is responsible for managing anti-doping programs, including testing and results management, for each sport's athletes and events throughout the year.
 Despite its name and status as the country's official anti-doping organization, USADA is a private organization and not subject to government oversight.